 About the authors:

-Rich Majors, Chief Operating Office, AIA, has touched more than 100 million square feet of global retail space for BRR’s clients over the course of his 25 years.
+Rich Majors, Chief Operating Officer, AIA, has touched more than 100 million square feet of global retail space for BRR’s clients over the course of his 25 years.
 He uses his business acumen to work with various studios as they develop designs that deliver a positive ROI and elevate our clients’ building programs.
 Rich’s dedication to continual improvement is steady and essential for enhancing our project delivery methods.
 Email him.

 Scott Brown, Associate, AIA, LEED AP, graduated from Lawrence Technological University with a Master of Architecture degree.
 Scott has over 13 years of experience in the industry and has been with BRR for nine years.
 He helps lead a studio of more than 25 team members working on retail remodel projects throughout the country.
 In addition to being a leader on his team, Scott has been a key voice in enhancing the programs and support BRR offers to professional staff pursuing licensure.
 He serves as an Architect Licensing Advisor on the National Council of Architectural Registration Boards (NCARB).
 Email him.